anita-owens/Machine-Learning-R/README.md

 PROJECT 2: MARKETING CAMPAIGN OPTIMIZATION - What do customers want?

 We have a dataset of subscribers who subscribed to a magazine or not.
 Can we predict which customers are more likely to subscribe?
 The goal is to determine which customers are most likely to respond positively to our offer.
 This is a simple dataset with few variables and is a good dataset to practice regression modeling.
+By using machine learning to identify quality customer characteristics, we can save costs and improve customer acquisition with increased ROI.

     Recommendations to marketing: